Taicanium/CCSim/README.md

 Long and short: Run the script, answer the prompts, and in response to "Data > " you may type "random" or give the name of a text file with country data in it.
 See 'File Format' for a description of the required format.

+Upon generating a random world, the script will output a file called "data.r" in the root directory, which is written in the R programming language.
+This script file can be executed to produce an interactive 3D model view of the world's initial state, including coloring to indicate the territory of each country.
+R is an interpreted language just like Lua, and an R interpreter is available at https://cloud.r-project.org/.
+More information on the language can be found at https://www.r-project.org.

 Side note: If you have a Linux system, I highly recommend using the custom interpreter (TREPL) bundled with the Torch project (https://github.com/torch/torch7).
 Simply having the libraries bundled with Torch may reduce runtime of this script as dramatically as from several minutes to several seconds.

 # File Format